bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Scheduling--setTimeout-and.md

 **The real delay between** `func` **calls for** `setInterval` **is less than in the code!**

-That’s normal, because the time taken by `func`’s execution “consumes” a part of the interval.
+That’s normal, because the time taken by `func`’s execution "consumes” a part of the interval.

 It is possible that `func`’s execution turns out to be longer than we expected and takes more than 100ms.